-- 1. The aim of a review following an investigation of a case of historic organised or multiple abuse, which meets the prescribed criteria for an adult practice review, is to identify issues arising from past practice and to ensure learning has informed current practice so that improved systems are in place.
+- 1. The aim of a review following an investigation of a case of historic organised or multiple abuse, which meets the prescribed criteria for a child practice review, is to identify issues arising from past practice and to ensure learning has informed current practice so that improved systems are in place.
 The purpose is to promote improvement and learning and not to apportion blame.
 Any competency or disciplinary matters fall outside the remit of a review and they are a matter for individual agency disciplinary procedures. - 2.
-The learning should be shared with those agencies and staff currently carrying responsibility for adult safeguarding action.
-Learning from the review should be used by the Board to assure the quality and robustness of agencies' current systems and practice in responding to any concerns, suspicions or allegations in relation to adults in residential institutions or other forms of group care.
+The learning should be shared with those agencies and staff currently carrying responsibility for child protection action.
+Learning from the review should be used by the Board to assure the quality and robustness of agencies' current systems and practice in responding to any concerns, suspicions or allegations in relation to children and young people in schools, residential institutions or other forms of group care (in line with the UN Convention on the Rights of the Child and, in particular, Article 1918).